 Strength training — also called resistance training — refers to any physical movement in which you use your bodyweight or external resistance (e.g dumbbell, kettlebell, resistance band) to build muscle mass, strength & endurance.

-Strength training activities or routines should, ideally, work all major muscle groups: legs, hips, back, chest, abdomen, shoulders and arms.
+strength training at least 2 times a week, and the selection of exercises/activities should work all major muscle groups: legs, hips, back, chest, abdomen, shoulders and arms.

-Besides stronger muscles and bones, strength training also lowers our risks of diabetes, heart diseases, age-related muscle loss and injury.
+Besides stronger muscles and bones, strength training also improves cognitive function and mental health.